mickyginger/rails-conversations/README.md

 end
 ```

-We've created a new method recipient, which will return the other user (ie not the current\_user) from the conversation.
-Unfortunately we have to pass the current\_user into the method since the `current_user` is not available in the model by design.
+We've created a new method `recipient`, which will return the other user (ie not the `current_user`) from the conversation.
+Unfortunately we have to pass `current_user` into the method since `current_user` is not available in the model by design.

-> **Note:** Some more info about that from (StackOverflow)[http://stackoverflow.com/questions/5884132/why-is-devises-current-user-not-available-at-the-model-layer]
+> **Note:** Some more info about that from (StackOverflow)[http://stackoverflow.com/questions/2513383/access-current-user-in-model]

 Now we can use it in our view